 How Climate Subsidies Shape Support for the Greens.

 How do climate subsidies affect support for Green parties?
 Lately, climate policy has shifted from pricing carbon to subsidizing clean energy.
 Policies that impose concentrated costs trigger backlash, but what happens when benefits are concentrated and costs diffuse?
 I examine how subsidies for rooftop solar panels shape political behavior in Germany.
 I argue that subsidies channeled through homeownership can generate resource and informational effects that redefine homeowners as active participants in the energy transition.
 Using administrative and panel survey data with difference-in-differences designs, I show that owning solar panels increases homeowner support for the Greens and the likelihood of joining environmental interest groups.
 Further evidence indicates this stems from owners perceiving financial benefits, gaining information about complementary policies, and engaging in collective action.
-These findings suggest that climate subsidies can generate an endogenous source of support for fast-tracking the climate transition, albeit at the cost of increasing wealth inequality between recipients and non-recipients
+These findings suggest that climate subsidies can generate an endogenous source of support for fast-tracking the climate transition, albeit at the cost of increasing wealth inequality between recipients and non-recipients.

-The Price of Incompetence: Electoral Punishment and the Heating Transition (with Ludwig Schulze).
+The Price of Incompetence: Electoral Punishment and the Heating Transition

 How does policy mismanagement affect electoral support for Green parties leading the energy transition?
 We argue that perceived governing incompetence drives electoral punishment against these parties.
 We test this argument using high-frequency survey and census data in a difference-in-differences design that leverages the unexpected 2023 leak of Germany's Building Energy Act—a proposal banning new carbon-based heating systems that led to a fumbled policy rollout.
 We find that support for the Greens declined most in counties with more carbon-based heating systems.
 Using individual-level panel data, we show this punishment came from marginal supporters who, perceiving the Greens as incompetent, switched their allegiance.
 Our findings suggest that poor governance, beyond its material costs, can undermine the green agenda by shifting voters' priorities toward a party's competence.